 The final sorting of plastic waste, as well as with other similar commodities, is a very important step of the whole process of recycling, as it allows any undesirable admixtures and foreign bodies to be rejected.
 In the procedure of final sorting the mixture of various materials is sorted out into basic groups (PET, foils, hollow plastic packages, polystyrene, mixed plastics).
 Each plastic type will be then processed separately.
 As usual, the most widespread and demanded plastic waste – PET bottles – are additionally sorted by colour.
 Both the erroneously sorted and soiled plastics may be used as alternative fuel in cement works or other production plants.

-70% of PET bottles are recycled and reused in the Czech Republic every year
+75 % of plastics is recycled and reused in the Czech Republic every year

 Types sorted plastics are pressed into 200kg heavy cubes.
 Than are this packages transported from Sorting lines to processors.
 Where it is further crushed, washed, and transformed to the raw materials for manufacture of final products.
 The most common product is called recycling granulate, which is the feedstock for the production of new plastic in the form of a small pellet.
 Regranulated plastic waste can be found in most new plastic products.